 - (C) the risk-weight applicable to the sovereign of incorporation of the corporate instead if such risk-weight is higher than 100%; or - (D) 100% if the sovereign does not have an issuer rating. - (iv) Subject to (i) and (ii) above, where the corporate has an issuer rating and/or any of its other debt obligations has a long-term issue specific rating, the risk-weight of the exposure should be determined based on the following instructions: - (A) Where the corporate has an issuer rating, the risk-weight which is applicable to that rating based on Table 6A or 6B, as the case requires, should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 100%, the exposure should be senior (i.e. unsubordinated) for the lower risk-weight to apply. - (B) Where any of the other debt obligations of the corporate has a long-term issue specific rating, the risk-weight which is applicable to that rating based on Table 6A or 6B, as the case requires, should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 100%, the exposure should rank pari passu or senior to the rated debt obligation in all respects for the lower risk-weight to apply. - (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure.
+However, if the applicable risk-weight is lower than 100%, the exposure should be senior (i.e. unsubordinated) for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 100%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, senior unsecured debt obligations of the issuer (see section 69(4) of the BCR). - (B) Where any of the other debt obligations of the corporate has a long-term issue specific rating, the risk-weight which is applicable to that rating based on Table 6A or 6B, as the case requires, should be allocated to the exposure.
+However, if the applicable risk-weight is lower than 100%, the exposure should rank pari passu with, or should be senior to, the rated debt obligation in all respects for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 100%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, the rated debt obligation (see section 69(3) of the BCR).

-(v) Exceptions to the above

-(A) Notwithstanding (iv) above, where any of the other debt obligations of the corporate (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 7A or 7B, as the case requires, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be the higher of 100% or the risk-weight derived from (iv) above.
-If the corporate has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt.

-(B) Notwithstanding (iii)(B) to (iv)(A) above, the risk-weight of a exposure should be adjusted to 150% if any of the other debt obligations of the corporate has a short-term issue specific rating which maps to a 150% risk-weight based on Table 7A or 7B, as the case requires.
+- (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure. - (v) Exceptions to the above - (A) Notwithstanding (iv) above, where any of the other debt obligations of the corporate (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 7A or 7B, as the case requires, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be the higher of 100% or the risk-weight derived from (iv) above.
+If the corporate has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt. - (B) Notwithstanding (iii)(B) to (v)(A) above, the risk-weight of a exposure should be adjusted to 150% if any of the other debt obligations of the corporate has a short-term issue specific rating which maps to a 150% risk-weight based on Table 7A or 7B, as the case requires.